-Cycle time is one of the most valuable metrics you can use to acquire a better understanding of your work process.
-It really helps you forecast your production process precisely.
+For those of you who are not so familiar with the term, cycle time is one of the most valuable metrics you can use to acquire a better understanding of your work process.
+It helps you forecast your production process precisely.
 Those who are familiar with Lean and Agile know that there are two different ways to measure cycle time:

 - Excluding non-working hours (plus weekends).